-I was born and raised in Cambridge.
-My late father, Abdul Karim moved to Cambridge from East Pakistan (now Bangladesh) in 1957 and my mother, arrived in 1963. my father was a successful restaurateur.
+She was born and raised in Cambridge.
+Her late father, Abdul Karim moved to Cambridge from East Pakistan (now Bangladesh) in 1957 and her mother, arrived in 1964.
+Her father was a successful restauranteur.

-I am also the Director and co-founder of Perfect Publishers Ltd, an award-winning print-on-demand book publishing company providing a range of services for authors and writers.
+She is the Director and co-founder of Perfect Publishers Ltd, an award-winning print-on-demand book publishing company providing a range of services for authors and writers. www.perfectpublishers.co.uk

-In 2010, my short story ‘Homecoming’ was the inspiration behind the screenplay ‘India Ink’ which I co-wrote with US screenwriter, Halle Eavelyn.
+In 2010, her short story ‘Homecoming’ was the inspiration behind the screenplay ‘India Ink’ which she co-wrote with US screenwriter, Halle Eavelyn.
 ‘India Ink’ was shortlisted for the Circalit First Draft Contest (2011) and a finalist of the WriteMovies International Writing Contest (2011).

 ‘The Integration of the Hijab into Police Uniforms’ was published in the ‘Behind the Hijab’ anthology, in March 2009 by Monsoon Press.
-Also in 2009, I was commissioned to write a radio play ‘The Lascar’ for the Lascar Heritage Project for Silsila Productions.
+In 2009, she was commissioned to write a radio play ‘The Lascar’ for the Lascar Heritage Project for Silsila Productions.

 ‘Lascar’ (Indigo Dreams Publishing, 2012) is a work of historical fiction inspired by a paternal ancestor, a lascar (seaman).
-My highly-acclaimed novel revives the story of these unsung heroes and draws attention to their plight, educating people through the use of fictional characters.
-‘Lascar’ was shortlisted for the 2008 Muslim Writers Awards (Unpublished Novel Award).
+The highly-acclaimed novel revives the story of these unsung heroes and draws attention to their plight, educating people through the use of fictional characters.

-Since 2014, I have been on the judging panel of the Young Muslim Writers Awards.
+She has been on the judging panel of the Young Muslim Writers Awards since 2014.